XPRESSyourself/XPRESSpipe/docs/content/reference-building.rst

 ============================================
 | At times, quantification of transcripts or CDSs to a modified reference is desirable.
 Below are some examples:
 | 1.
 As ribosomal RNA (rRNA) contamination is common in RNA-seq, even when a depletion step was performed prior to library preparation, it is sometimes desirable to not count these and other non-coding RNAs in the quantification and analysis.
 | 2.
 During ribosome profiling library preparation, where a 5' and 3' pile-up of ribosome footprints due to slow initiation and termination kinetics of footprints is common, it is suggested to `exclude the first 45-50 nucleotides from the 5' end and 15 nucleotides from the 3' end of each CDS during quantification <https://www.cell.com/cms/10.1016/j.celrep.2016.01.043/attachment/257faf34-ff8f-4071-a642-bfdb531c75b8/mmc1>`_.
 This command will automatically curate an Ensembl GTF to meet these demands for read quantification.
+If a UCSC-formatted GTF is desired, users should supply the :data:`--ucsc-format` flag; however, the :data:`--longest_transcript` flag will not work with a UCSC-formatted GTF as longest transcript definitions are dependent on Ensembl annotations.
 | 3.
 Several genes encode multiple isoforms or transcripts.
 During quantification, many software packages for counting reads to genes consider a read mapping to multiple transcripts of the same gene as a multi-mapper.
 Unless interested in alternate isoform usage, it is recommended that transcriptome reference files only contain the longest transcript for each gene.
 | The :data:`modifyGTF` sub-module provides the ability to make the above-mentioned modifications to a GTF reference file.
 The modified GTF file is output at the end and the filename is labeled with the modifications made.
 Truncations to each transcript or CDS reference are strand-aware.